RockRottenSalad/pratt_parser/README.md

 "unsafe" keyword in five places.
 Once that is fixed, adding support for statements in the body of a function will be the next goal.

-The '!' negation operator does not exist yet, use '-' for negating booleans.

 ## The supported language thus far

 The following syntax indicates that the production rule must follow a certain path.